 Para español, seleccione de la lista

-Florida Governors Portraits
+Florida Governors' Portraits

-Florida Governors Portraits
+Florida Governors' Portraits

 Governor Portraits

-All of the Governor's portraits are represented at the Historic Capitol.
-The more recent governors’ portraits appear in the first-floor hallway of the new Capitol, beginning with Claude Kirk (1967-1971).
-In keeping with the tradition of official governors’ portraits, our current governor, Ron DeSantis, will not commission his portrait until the end of his term.
+The Florida Historic Capitol Museum exhibits a set of reproductions of the portraits in its recreated Governor’s Suite exhibit.
+Reproductions of the ten most recent governors’ portraits appear in the first-floor hallway of the Capitol, beginning with Claude Kirk (1967–1971).
+In keeping with the tradition of official governors’ portraits, the current governor, Ron DeSantis, will not commission his portrait until the end of his term.
+The original portraits are preserved in the collection of the Museum of Florida History.